 The regulator's powers

-The Department of Mineral Resources and Energy is responsible for the administration of the MPRDA.
-However, the MPRDA established the Petroleum Agency as the designated Agency and prescribed its functions.4 The Petroleum Agency has a dual role.
-On the one hand, it must perform the function of a regulator and on the other hand it must promote onshore and offshore exploration and production of oil and gas.5 The Petroleum Agency performs an advisory and administrative role that includes receiving applications for oil and gas permits and rights, evaluating and processing such application and making recommendations to the Minister whether to grant the right or permit applied for.6 They also monitor compliance with the terms and conditions of rights and permits and collect the prescribed licencing fees.7 In practice, the Petroleum Agency reports to the DMRE and the Minister.
+The DMRE is responsible for the administration of the MPRDA.
+The MPRDA established the Petroleum Agency as the designated agency to undertake this activity and has prescribed its functions.4 The Petroleum Agency has a dual role.
+On the one hand, it must perform the function of a regulator, and on the other hand it must promote onshore and offshore exploration and production of oil and gas.5 The Petroleum Agency also performs an advisory and administrative role that includes receiving applications for oil and gas permits and rights, evaluating and processing such applications and making recommendations to the Minister whether or not to grant the right or permit applied for.6 It also monitors compliance with the terms and conditions of rights and permits and collects the prescribed licensing fees.7 In practice, the Petroleum Agency reports to the DMRE and the Minister.